 In the North-West side of the province you can find the foothills of the “Sierra de Gredos”, extensive chestnut and oak forests at the Sierra de San Vicente and beautiful little villages.

 Local gastronomy combines Castilian rural influences (roasts, breadcrumbs), Arabian influences (marzipan, desserts) and game (stewed partridge, venison) with the best local wines (Denominación de origen La Mancha and Méntrida).
 Also very interesting discovering local craftsmanship such as Damasquinado (of Arab origin), ceramics and leather and wrought-in iron armors and swords (Toledo is famous for its steel).

-frequent travellers regard Abad Toledo as one of the ultimate hotels of its kind and regard the hotel's cosiness as outstanding.
+most frequent travellers have rated and recommend Abad Toledo as one of the ultimate hotels of its kind and have rated and recommend the hotel's cosiness as outstanding.

 Abad Toledo Toledo - Historical Information

 In the midst of the walled city of Toledo sits this unique hotel, whose principal structure is a rustic home and an antique blacksmith shop dating back to 1815.
 The enclave´s easy access to all points of Toledo is privileged.
 Near Zocodover, the city´s principal plaza, the Hotel Abad Toledo is surrounded by some of Toledo´s most emblematic monuments: The Puerta del Sol, the Mosque of Cristo de la Luz (999 B.C.), the Puerta de Bisagra in addition to amazing views of the lower section of the area.